Where is Valparaiso University?

 Are students required to live on campus?

-The university housing policy requires all freshman, sophomore, and junior students to live in University-operated residence halls.
+The university housing policy requires all freshman, sophomore, and junior-standing students to live in University-operated residence halls.
 With senior standing, you’re free to live off campus, but keep in mind that upperclassmen have the choice of living in a triple, quad, fraternity house, or apartment.
 Local students may also commute from their parents’ home (within 50 miles of campus).
 And even though our seniors can move off campus, 25 percent of students with senior standing elect to stay on campus.

 Is chapel service attendance required?